buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 **Dust Storm (Challenge Rating 3)**

 these desert storms differ from other storms in that they have no precipitation.
 Instead, dust storms carry grains of sand that obscure vision, suffocate unprotected flames, and can even extinguish protected ones (50\% chance).
-Many dust storms are accompanied by very strong winds and leave behind a deposit of 1d6 \texttimes{} 2.5 centimeters of sand.
+Many dust storms are accompanied by very strong winds and leave behind a deposit of 1d6  2.5 centimeters of sand.
 There is also a 10\% chance of encountering large dust storms with windstorms (see Table: Wind Effects).
-These violent dust storms inflict 1d3 nonlethal damage per round to anyone caught outdoors without shelter and also pose the risk of suffocation (see Drowning, except that a character with a scarf or similar protection over their mouth and nose, does not begin to suffocate until after a number of rounds equal to 10 \texttimes{} their Constitution score).
+These violent dust storms inflict 1d3 nonlethal damage per round to anyone caught outdoors without shelter and also pose the risk of suffocation (see Drowning, except that a character with a scarf or similar protection over their mouth and nose, does not begin to suffocate until after a number of rounds equal to 10  their Constitution score).
 Large dust storms deposit (2d3-1) x 30 centimeters of sand.

 **Snowstorm**

-in addition to the winds and precipitation common to other storms, snowstorms deposit 1d6 \texttimes{} 2.5 centimeters of snow on the ground.
+in addition to the winds and precipitation common to other storms, snowstorms deposit 1d6  2.5 centimeters of snow on the ground.

 **Lightning Storm**